Lotus Exige: Racing

-Several Exiges are currently in use in the SCCA Pro Racing World Challenge.
-An Exige GT3 and some CUP Exige race in the Supercar Challenge.
-An Exige has participated in the GT300 class of the 2005 Super GT Series season.
+Several Exiges have been used in the SCCA Pro Racing World Challenge.
+An Exige GT3 and some CUP Exige have raced in the Supercar Challenge.
+An Exige participated in the GT300 class of the 2005 Super GT Series season.

 Simply Sports Cars in Australia ran an Exige Cup R in endurance racing during 2014 and 2015 at the Bathurst 12 Hour, with class wins on both occasions.